mshaadk/Youtube-Video-Summarizer/README.md

 ## Features
 - Extracts YouTube video transcripts using the [YouTube Transcript API](https://github.com/jdepoix/youtube-transcript-api).
-- Summarizes transcripts into concise bullet points using Google's Generative AI.
+- Summarizes transcripts into concise bullet points using Google's Gemini Model.
 - Provides video thumbnails along with the summary for better visualization.
 - Interactive and simple-to-use interface powered by Streamlit.